mzampetakis/gogle-drive/README.md

 ### First Use

-Before running your application you must provide a valid json file with the google's API OAuth API client ID.
+Before running your application you must provide a valid json file with the google's API OAuth client ID.

 Head to [https://console.developers.google.com/apis/credentials/oauthclient](https://console.developers.google.com/apis/credentials/oauthclient) and add `Desktop App` as Application type.
 Then provide a name to distinguish your app and press the Create button.